AutoProsody: A Prosodic Feature Extraction Tool for Indian Languages: Introduction

 The ToBI framework has now been extended to several other languages as well.
 For example, J-ToBI \cite{jtobi} has been designed to capture special pitch accent patterns and intonation structures in Japanese.
 Similarly, G-ToBI \cite{gtobi}, Sp-ToBI \cite{sptobi}, F-ToBI \cite{ftobi}, and C-ToBI \cite{ctobi} have been designed for German, Spanish, French, and Cantonese respectively.
 These adaptations indicate the relevance of ToBI across languages and the ease of tailoring it to different languages.

 Efforts to study prosody in Indian languages—characterized by their syllable-centric structures—have largely focused on analyzing \textit{intonation}, \textit{stress}, and \textit{rhythm} in languages such as Hindi, Bengali, Tamil, Kannada, and Telugu \cite{hindi_int, ind_intonation, bengali_pro}.
 However, a standardized framework for representing prosodic features across these languages is yet to be established.
 Recognizing the similarities in their prosodic structures, this work proposes a common prosodic annotation standard and tool.
-Extending the ToBI (Tones and Break Indices) standard, the SIToBI tool automates the annotation of pitch contours and break indices for Indian languages, while incorporating additional features, including:
+The tool automates the annotation of pitch contours labels, and break indices for Indian languages, while incorporating additional features, including:

 \begin{itemize} \item Phoneme, syllable, and word boundary segmentation. \item Relative intensity index estimation. \end{itemize}